BlaqueDevs/se-assignment-day-5-technical-writing-and-review-AKWANA686/README.md

 Key Features: Highlight 2-3 main functionalities or benefits.

-Target Audience: Identify who it’s for.
+Target Audience: Identify who its for.

 Differentiator: Mention what makes it unique or better than alternatives.